CUBigDataClass/DisturbedSystems-scripts/kafka_setup.md

 ```
 Save this file and exit.

-To start Kafka use the following command on all servers:
+To start Kafka (and detach from terminal) use the following command on all servers:
 ```shell
 sudo /opt/kafka/bin/kafka-server-start.sh /opt/kafka/config/server.properties &
 ```